vbookshelf/PhoebeAi-English-Practice-Chatbot/README.md

 - The user's grammar and spelling are continuously checked and corrected.
 - Phoebe's responses are translated into the user's first language.
 - The chatbot is a customized version of ChatGPT.
-- A simple, mobile optimized chat interface.
+- Simple, mobile optimized chat interface.

 ## What problem does this solve?